Environment Variables

 - Never commit secrets: Use

-.envfiles or secret providers for sensitive data - Add .env to .gitignore: Prevent accidental commits
+.envfiles or secret providers for sensitive data - Add .env files to .gitignore: Prevent accidental commits

 echo ".env" >> .gitignore